hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 ```

 ### addAuthorizedIssuingAccounts:
-Adds Steem accounts to the list of accounts that are authorized to issue new tokens on behalf of the NFT owner.
+Adds Hive accounts to the list of accounts that are authorized to issue new tokens on behalf of the NFT owner.
 This will NOT replace the existing list; it only adds to it.
 There is a maximum limit of 10 accounts that can be on this list.
 * requires active key: yes

-* can be called by: Steem account that owns the NFT
+* can be called by: Hive account that owns the NFT

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
-  * accounts (array of string): a list of Steem accounts to add to the authorized list
+  * accounts (array of string): a list of Hive accounts to add to the authorized list

 * example:
 ```